lvgl/lvgl/docs/widgets/calendar.rst

   buttons and a custom drawer event is added modify the properties of the buttons as follows:

   - day names have no border, no background and drawn with a gray color
-  - days of the previous and next month have :cpp:enumerator:`LV_BTNMATRIX_CTRL_DISABLED` flag
+  - days of the previous and next month have :cpp:enumerator:`LV_BUTTONMATRIX_CTRL_DISABLED` flag
   - today has a thicker border with the theme's primary color - highlighted days have some opacity with the theme's primary color.

 Usage